Skip to main content

 About

-Skate Story is a single player arcade role playing game with fantasy and mystery themes.
+Skate Story is a single player arcade role playing game with fantasy, mystery and dark fantasy themes.
 It was developed by by Sam Eng and was released on December 8, 2025.
 It received overwhelmingly positive reviews from players.

 Ollie, kickflip, and grind your way through the ash and smoke of the Underworld as you take on a seemingly impossible quest.
 Skate fast to destroy demons and save other tortured souls on your journey from a fragile beginner to a hardened skater.